zvldz/ESP32-UART-Bridge/README.md

 Universal UART to USB bridge with web configuration interface for any serial communication needs.

+> **⚠️ BETA SOFTWARE**: This is a beta version and may not work stably in all configurations.
+Please report any issues you encounter.

 ## Features

 - **Universal Protocol Support**: Works with any UART-based protocol - industrial (Modbus RTU), IoT (AT Commands), navigation (NMEA GPS), robotics (MAVLink), and more